Robbery

 • Notify the police immediately and be prepared to tell them:

-• As complete a description as possible of the robber(s)
+• As complete a description as possible of the suspect(s)

 • A description of any vehicle used and the number of people in the vehicle